Ghoulboy78/Scarpet-tutorial-series/Lesson 1 - Show Bees Count/lesson_1_show_bees_count.md

 \
 \
 \
-The first script that will be analysed for this series is `show_bees_count.sc`, byt Crec0.
+The first script that will be analysed for this series is `show_bees_count.sc`, by Crec0.
 When this script is loaded, a player right-clicking on a beehive or a bee nest with an empty hand will receive a message telling them how many bees are currently contained in the block.
 This is an incredibly simple script, which uses a basic scarpet event in order to give the player information about the world.